 To maintain project viability, the project has been reduced in scope and the plan is that a revised project is being transferred to SRTD from the Cities of West Sacramento and Sacramento, the original grant applicants.
 SRTD will now become the lead agency, and the project will be an expansion of RTD's existing light rail system that will still link the two cities over the Sacramento River.
-Design remains in the conceptual stage.
-No update.
+The reduced project alignment has been established, but the final design remains incomplete.